wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 SmartDashboard
 --------------

-.. important:: Smartdashboard is not included with Beta 4.
+.. important:: SmartDashboard is not included with Beta 4.
 It is planned for future betas.

-.. important:: SmartDashboard is not supported on M1 macOS.
+.. important:: SmartDashboard is not supported on Apple Silicon (Arm64) Macs.

 - No new changes